AlyaaSamy/IoT_IR-LED_project/README.md

-# ESP32 IR Sensor & LED MQTT Control Project
+# IR Sensor Monitoring and LED Control with ESP32 & MQTT

 ## 📡 Description